 What if I still have digestive issues after I go gluten free?
 Can I have IBS and celiac disease?

 Yes, you can have IBS and celiac disease at the same time.
 If you are on a strict gluten-free diet, and your serology (blood) and histology (biopsies) are normal, it’s time to investigate further!
-Track your symptoms with a food diary, so you can see what foods give you issues over time.
+Track your symptoms with a food diary, so you can see what foods give you issues over time and, when removed, which foods help stop you from feeling bloated.
 You can also track your emotional health to see if stress contributes to any symptoms.
 Work with a dietitian on an elimination diet to help find out if there are additional food triggers that might be causing IBS symptoms or overall issues with particular foods or groups of foods.

 Is gluten the cause of IBS?